PostHog/posthog.com/contents/blog/introducing-hogql.md

 ## Custom insights
 ![custom insights](../images/blog/array/custom_insights.gif)

-Finally, we're introducing custom insights, which enable you to create a very wide range of insights and visualizations.
+Finally, we're introducing custom insights.
+All of our insights have been reworked as JSON objects, which can fully customized by you.

-Custom insights basically turn any list of events or persons - almost every table in PostHog, basically - into an insight that can be added to a dashboard.
+Now any list of events or persons, almost every table in PostHog, can be customized with the data sources, filters, and visualizations you want.

+You can create or edit custom insights in two ways:

-You can add tables directly by hitting the new 'Open as a new insight' button (above) to reveal the source behind the table, and editing it to create new views.
-You can also use the 'View source' button on existing insights to accomplish the same.
+1. You can add tables from the event explorer directly by hitting the new 'Open as a new insight' button (above) to reveal the source behind the table, and editing it to create new views.

+2. You can also use the 'View source' button on existing insights to accomplish the same.

 ## The history (and future) of HogQL